3.6V Lithium Battery vs. 3.7V Lithium Battery: What is Different?

 • Chemical Composition

 The disparity between 3.6V and 3.7V lithium batteries arises from the chemical composition of their cathode materials.
-Cathodes in lithium batteries are crucial for the battery’s performance as they facilitate the movement of lithium ions during charge and discharge cycles.
+Cathodes are crucial for the battery’s performance as they facilitate the movement of lithium ions during charge and discharge cycles.

 3.6V lithium batteries typically use lithium manganese oxide (LiMn2O4) as the cathode material.
 On the other hand, 3.7V lithium batteries commonly employ lithium cobalt oxide (LiCoO2) as the cathode material.
 The variation in cathode materials contributes to the differences in voltage ratings and overall performance characteristics.